gtheler/thesis/110-sds/mazes.md

 ![Homer trying to solve a maze on a placemat [during season four](https://en.wikipedia.org/wiki/Selma%27s_Choice).](maze-homer.png){#fig-maze-homer}

 Say you are [Homer J. Simpson](https://en.wikipedia.org/wiki/Homer_Simpson) and you want to [solve a maze drawn in a restaurant's placemat while driving to your wife's aunt funeral](https://en.wikipedia.org/wiki/Selma%27s_Choice).
-One where both the start and end points are known beforehand as show in @fig-maze-homer.
+One where both the start and end points are known beforehand as show in [figure @sec-maze-homer].
 In order to avoid falling into the alligator's mouth, you can exploit the ellipticity of the Laplacian operator to solve any maze (even a hand-drawn one) without needing any fancy AI or ML algorithm.
 Just FeenoX and a bunch of standard open source tools to convert a bitmapped picture of the maze into an unstructured mesh.

 ::: {#fig-maze123 layout-ncol=2}